stanley-gu/standardsCh/chapter.md

 language which allows the description of a diverse range of cellular and subcellular systems [@lloyd2008cellml].

-Initially the CellML Model Repository started out as a set of examples to illustrate how the language could be applied to describe various biological processes, and to test its features as the language evolved.
-Later, once the CellML 1.0 specification was stabilized, the CellML repository became a collection of CellML descriptions of models drawn from peer-reviewed journal publications.
-The CellML Model Repository has since undergone significant growth, with over 330 freely available, quantitative models of biological processes taken from the peer-reviewed literature.
-In contrast with other databases, such as BioModels, JWS and ModelDB, which focus on specific areas such as systems biology pathway models or computational neuroscience, the CellML Model Repository contains models describing a wide range of biological processes, including: signal transduction pathways, metabolic pathways,
+The CellML Model Repository contains over 330 freely available, quantitative models of biological processes taken from the peer-reviewed literature.
+In contrast with other databases, such as BioModels, which focus on specific areas such as systems biology pathway models or computational neuroscience, the CellML Model Repository contains models describing a wide range of biological processes, including: signal transduction pathways, metabolic pathways,